-- R Time, is led by one of our Learning Mentors and Teaching Assistants in school.
-It is used to enable children to be ready to learn at the beginning of the school day.
-The club meets daily and parents are invited to coffee afternoons to drop in and see how well their child is doing. - We use Circle Time to ensure that all children have a voice and are listened to.
-It is led by, the Learning Mentors, Teaching Assistants and Teachers. - This year we have taken a service level agreement to engage Seedlings through PSS, to support pupils with low self-esteem, anxiety and distress. - Rainbows and Sunbeams regularly support groups of children across school. - We have also engaged the services of a Play Therapist to support individual pupils. - All pupils engage daily in our massage in schools programme MISP. - Our School Council meets regularly, allowing for our pupil voice to be heard and acted upon.
+- In school, R Time, is led by our SENCO and Learning Support Assistants.
+It is used to enable children to show good behaviour and attitudes towards learning, raise self-esteem and confidence.
+R Time groups meet regularly through the week on a 1-1 or small group basis.
+Parents are invited to coffee afternoons to drop in and see how well their child is doing. - We use Circle Time to ensure that all children have a voice and are listened to.
+It is led by, the Learning Support Assistants and Teachers. - This year we have taken a service level agreement to engage Seedlings through YPAS, to support pupils with low self-esteem, anxiety and distress. - We have also developed our school "Hub", a nurturing environment using therapeutic approaches, to support our pupils with SEMH needs.
+It is also a quiet low stimulus environment for those children who may need it.
+It is also a place where Rainbows, Sunbeams and Seedlings support, can take place.
+Parents can also meet there for consultations with our Educational Psychologist and other outside agencies. - Rainbows and Sunbeams regularly support groups of children across school.
+Further training for staff across school, will take place when possible. - We have also engaged the services of a Play Therapist to support individual pupils for two days a week. - All pupils engage daily in our massage in schools programme MISP and Years 5 and 6 take part in Paws B. - Our School Council meets regularly, allowing for our pupil voice to be heard and acted upon.
 The pupils are involved in fundraising, developing new initiatives and reviewing current practices. - Our School Oratory small chapel; allows for quiet reflection and prayer throughout the day for children who may feel sad or troubled.
-Our Chaplaincy Group meet regularly to plan and prepare collective acts of worship for children and our families. - We have a school nurse "drop in" session for parents and carers.
-Named staff can only supervise children administering medicines with parental permission; and on completion of appropriate signed paperwork from the child's parents; and a signed letter from their child's GP. - We have named Safeguarding Officers and all staff are regularly trained in child protection and care and control.
+Our Chaplaincy Group meet regularly to plan and prepare collective acts of worship for children and our families.

-- We regard highly the overall well-being of the child by engaging children in a range of physical activities. - Breakfast Club and After School Club can be accessed by all of our families.
+- Named staff can only supervise children administering medicines with parental permission; and on completion of appropriate signed paperwork from the child's parents; and a signed letter from their child's GP. - We have named Safeguarding Officers and all staff are regularly trained in child protection, and care and control. - We regard highly the overall well-being of the child by engaging children in a range of physical activities and SEMH support. - Breakfast Club and After School Club can be accessed by all of our families.
 Please contact school for further details. - 5.
-What specialist services and expertise are available at or accessed by the school? - The school has access to specialist support from Special Schools for children with Social, Emotional and Behavioural Difficulties and children with Learning Difficulties. - The school belongs to SEN Consortia where we meet with other schools in the local area and discuss the best way to support our pupils. - The school receives support from the Educational Psychology Service and SENISS (Special Educational Needs Integrated Support Service). - We can make referrals, with your consent, to many specialist services including CAMHS (Child and Adolescent Mental Health Service), Seedlings and SLT (Speech and Language Therapy Service). - School staff are trained in a variety of specialist areas such as Reading Recovery, Numbers Count and Every Child a Counter: school can access the expertise of teachers from other schools in their Primary Consortia.
+What specialist services and expertise are available at or accessed by the school? - The school belongs to SEN Consortia, (City and North 3), where we meet with other schools in the local area and discuss the best way to support our pupils.
+This is a very successful model of school to school support. - The school receives termly support from our Educational Psychologist and SENISS (Special Educational Needs Integrated Support Service). - We can make referrals, with your consent, to many specialist services including CAMHS (Child and Adolescent Mental Health Service), Seedlings and SLT (Speech and Language Therapy Service). - School staff are trained in a variety of specialist areas such as Reading Recovery, Reading Wise, Numbers Count and Every Child a Counter: school can access the expertise of teachers from other schools in their Primary Consortia.